hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - requirements: the immediate act steps taken by AnyConnect when an endpoint is out of compliance
       - provisioning policy: determine the version of AnyConnect used and the compliant module installed during the provisioning progress (methods: URL-redirect and download or a provisioning URL)
       - access policy: enable the posture policy and define that form of policy the endpoint will be subjected to if it is <span style="color: #bb6600;">compliant, non-compliant or requires provisioning</span> of AnyConnect
-    - states: compliant and non-compliant
+    - states: compliant and <span style="color: #bb6600;">non-compliant</span>
-    - security posture: detect and mitigate threats that the <span style="color: #bb6600;">perimeter security devices do not detect</span>
+    - endpoint security provide overall security posture of an organization: detect and mitigate threats that the <span style="color: #bb6600;">perimeter security devices do not detect</span>
     - benefit to ensure as an endpoint is compliant with a posture policy configured in ISE: verify that the endpoint has the <span style="color: #bb6600;">latest Microsoft security patches installed</span>
     - <span style="color: #bb6600;">device compliance</span>
       - validate if anti-virus software installed